 When it comes to outbound prospecting, the company finds a lead on its own, it makes the first contact and it eventually converts a lead into qualified opportunity and a customer.
 As a result, the firm can attribute a particular customer to a certain outreach effort made in the past.

 Outbound attribution is facilitated by using a CRM that stores all the data about your leads and clients in one place as well as the information about all the contacts you made?

 What works best with your potential clients?
 What channels should you choose for your next campaign?
 What is your perfect sequence?
 What messaging resonates with your leads?
 Attribution can give you the exact answers to these questions.
 All you need is to check the history of your communication with prospects and analyze.

 Most sales newcomers view the SDR position as a launchpad to their sales careers.
 They don’t want to stay in the role for the long term.
 That’s why bonuses for their hard work are an incentive that can keep them in the position.
 When a lead converts to a client, some firms award SDRs who brought them; But the overwhelming majority of SDRs receive compensation (often the bulk of their pay) based on meetings they set.

-Unlike SDRs, marketers like content writers, web developers, analysts, social media managers, PR staff, or designers rarely realize the ultimate results of their work – namely the new customers won by a company.
+Unlike SDRs, inbound marketers like content writers, web developers, analysts, social media managers, PR staff, or designers rarely realize the ultimate results of their work – namely the new customers won by a company.
 They certainly aren’t directly compensated for new sales.
 Sales teams, on the other hand, make sure that reps know when their leads convert.
 It is part of a motivation strategy.